As orca interactions with small sailing yachts rise, Katy Stickland investigates if orcas and whales are really a threat to sailors

-But what of whales deliberately ramming yachts?
+But what of marine mammals deliberately ramming yachts?

 It has also caused Spain’s Ministry of Transport, Mobility and Urban Agenda (MITMA) to introduce a no-sailing zone for yachts 15m (50ft) or less from Cape Finisterre to Punta de Estaca de Bares on Galicia’s north coast.